ayushi-24git/EventExpress/README.md

 In summary, the system demonstrates a basic implementation of event ingestion and delivery, with emphasis on retry strategies, connection management, and simulation of potential delivery failures.

+# How to run?

+- Start a Redis server either using Docker or by installing it locally. docker run -d -p 6379:6379 --name redis-container redis
+- Build Java code
+- Simulate sending events as http POST :8080/events userId=SAMPLE_USER payload=SAMPLE_PAYLOAD